Toyota Corolla Cross: Japan

 The Japanese market Corolla Cross was unveiled on 14 September 2021, with a differentiated front fascia from the global model (later shared with the Chinese market Frontlander and the North American market Corolla Cross Hybrid S/SE/XSE), headlight and taillight clusters (later shared with the European model), and the dedicated Corolla "C" front logo.
-Trim levels available are G"X", G, S and Z, and is offered with a either 1.8-litre 2ZR-FAE petrol or a 1.8-litre 2ZR-FXE hybrid petrol engines.
+Trim levels available are G"X", G, S and Z, and is offered with an either 1.8-litre 2ZR-FAE petrol engines.
 "E-Four" all-wheel drive is optional for the latter.
 Independent multi-link rear suspension setup is standard for E-Four models, while a panoramic roof is available for higher trim levels.

+In 2023, A 1.8-litre 2ZR-FXE hybrid was added on Z trim.
+All petrol variant has been upgraded to a 2.0L M20A-FKS engine that also achieves low fuel consumption and high output.
+The S petrol trim was dropped.

 The facelifted Corolla Cross was launched in Japan on 23 May 2025, with an all-hybrid lineup.
 It is offered in three trim levels; the base G, mid-level S, luxury Z and GR Sport.
 All models are powered by hybrid engines.
-The 1.8-litre G, S, Z are paired with either front wheel drive or E-Four, the 2.0-litre GR Sport is only offered with E-Four all-wheel drive.
+The 1.8-litre G, S, Z are paired with either front wheel drive or E-Four.

+The GR Sport version was added in May 2025.
+Unlike ASEAN and Taiwan markets, the GR Corolla Cross adopting “MATRIX” grille, a design seen on other GR models.
+It also comes with a sleek upper grille that visually links the headlights, giving it a wider and lower stance.
+The 2.0-litre GR Sport is only offered with E-Four all-wheel drive.

+The more rugged Z Adventure was added in July 2026 for commemorate the 60th Anniversary Corolla nameplate.
+Changes mainly around the front grille and bumpers, and it features a redesigned front grille with a black Coat finish, black painted grille mouldings, Metallic painted front and rear bumper lower garnishes, and black door window frame mouldings.